unimer/Leaf-Recognition/README.md

 image.
 Since this software is still in prototype phase it prints out euclidean distance on every iteration (for every image from data-set) since this data are giving a lot of information to developer and it will be used while further development. <a href="https://github.com/unimer/Leaf-Recognition/blob/master/report_ieeeconf.pdf">Read More</a></p>

+<h2> Usage </h2>

+<p> To use this program, call match.m as matlab/octave function;
+The function match doesn't take any arguments;

+Calling match.m function will open window for file selection;

+After selecting input file for comparison program will calculate differences between input image and database image.
+Then it will print name of file(image) with smallest difference; </p>